 In 2015, the Corporation received a notice of reassessment from the Canada Revenue Agency in respect of its taxation year ended July 14, 2009.
-In 2016, the Corporation received a notice of reassessment from the Canada Revenue Agency in respect of its taxation years ended December 31, 2009 through December 31, 2015 (the "Reassessments").
-Pursuant to the Reassessments, the deduction of approximately \$121 million of non-capital losses and utilization of \$2.3 million in investment tax credits by the Corporation was denied, resulting in reassessed taxes and interest of approximately \$40.1 million.
+The Corporation has since received notices of reassessment from the Canada Revenue Agency in respect of its taxation years ended December 31, 2009 through December 31, 2016 (collectively the "Reassessments").
+Pursuant to the Reassessments, the deduction of approximately \$121 million of non-capital losses and utilization of \$5.2 million in investment tax credits by the Corporation was denied, resulting in reassessed taxes and interest of approximately \$44.4 million.
 Subsequent to filing the notice of objection for the July 14, 2009 taxation year, Alaris received an additional proposal from the CRA pursuant to which the CRA is proposing to apply the general anti avoidance rule to deny the use of non-capital losses, accumulated scientific research and experimental development expenditures and investment tax credits.
 The proposal does not impact the Corporation's previously disclosed assessment of the total potential tax liability (including interest) or the deposits required to be paid in order to dispute the CRA's reassessments.
-The Corporation has received legal advice that it should be entitled to deduct the non-capital losses and as such, the Corporation remains of the opinion that its July 14, 2009 tax return, and each return filed after that date, were filed correctly and it will be successful in appealing such Reassessment.
-The Corporation intends to vigorously defend its tax filing position.
-In order to do that, the Corporation was required to pay 50% of the reassessed amount as a deposit to the Canada Revenue Agency.
-The Corporation paid \$10.7 million in deposits in 2015 and an additional \$4.3 million in 2016 relating to these reassessments.
-It is possible that the Corporation may be reassessed with respect to the deduction of its non-capital losses in respect of its tax filings subsequent to December 31, 2016, on the same basis.
-Remaining investment tax credits of \$4.9 million at December 31, 2016 are at risk should the Corporation be unsuccessful in defending its position.
+The Corporation has received legal advice that it should be entitled to deduct the non-capital losses and as such, the Corporation remains of the opinion that all tax filings to date were filed correctly and that it will be successful in appealing such Reassessments.
+The Corporation intends to continue to vigorously defend its tax filing position.
+In order to do that, the Corporation was required to pay 50% of the reassessed amounts as a deposit to the Canada Revenue Agency.
+The Corporation has paid a total of \$19.3 million in deposits to the CRA relating to the Reassessments to date, including \$3.0 million deposited in 2017.
+It is possible that the Corporation may be reassessed with respect to the deduction of its non-capital losses in respect of its tax filings in respect of the 2017 taxation year, on the same basis.
+The carrying values of the remaining ITC's of \$2.2 million at December 31, 2017 and the ITC's claimed in 2017 of \$3.5 million are at risk should the Corporation be unsuccessful in defending its position.
 The Corporation anticipates that legal proceedings through the CRA and the courts will take considerable time to resolve and the payment of the deposits, and any taxes, interest or penalties owing will not materially impact the Corporation's payout ratio.

 The Corporation firmly believes it will be successful in defending its position and therefore, any current or future deposit paid to the CRA would be refunded, plus interest.
-The Corporation will continue to file its tax returns by claiming the remaining available investment tax credits of approximately \$4.9 million at December 31, 2016.
+The Corporation will continue to file its tax returns by claiming the remaining available investment tax credits in subsequent tax filings.